miguelgrinberg/Eliza-GPT/README.md

 Run with `--help` to learn about configuration options, which include:

-- Setting the listening IP address and port
+- Setting the listening IP address and port.
-- Adding an API key for authentication
+- Adding an API key for authentication.
-- Changing the (simulated) response times, or removing all artificial delays.
+- Changing the (simulated) response times.
+Set to 0 to have near immediate responses.

 ### Connecting With a Chat Client